AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

-# AusTrakka CLI guide - sequence upload
+# AusTrakka CLI guide - sequence and metadata upload

 This documentation is designed for users who are designated uploaders.
 Please contact the AusTrakka development team if you require uploader permissions.